-The Card Type Links tile on the Admin Settings page lets you link Card Types to indicate relationships.
+The Card Relationship tile on the Admin Settings page lets you link Card Types to indicate relationships.
 Thus, when cards are created on the Board, only cards of these Card Types can be linked to each other based on these settings.
 For example, by linking a user story to a defect, you can later, trace the origin of a user story and understand the defect which led to the development of that feature.

 Defining links between Card Types can be interpreted as one-way or two-way dependencies depending on the context of the cards.
 These links can be defined in a loosely coupled manner for greater flexibility between cards in the same board or cards across different boards, or across Lanes.

 Define Parent-Child Links Between Card Types (Card Hierarchy View)